Hudson's Bay Company: Latter 20th century

-In 1960, the company acquired Morgan's allowing it to expand into Montreal, Toronto, Hamilton, and Ottawa.
-In 1965, HBC rebranded its department stores as The Bay.
-The Morgan's logo was changed to match the new visual identity.
-By 1972 the last of the former Morgan's stores had been rebranded to Bay stores.
 HBOG also expanded during the 1960s, as it began shipping Canadian crude through a new link to the Glacier pipeline and on to the refinery in Billings, Montana.
 The company became the sixth-largest Canadian oil producer in 1967.

 In 1970, on the company's 300th anniversary, as a result of punishing new British tax laws, the company relocated to Canada, and was rechartered as a Canadian business corporation under Canadian law, Head Office functions were transferred from London to Winnipeg.
 By 1974, as the company expanded into eastern Canada, head office functions were moved to Toronto.

 In 1972, the company acquired the four-store Shop-Rite chain of catalogue stores.
-The chain was quickly expanded to 65 stores in Ontario, but closed in 1982 due to declining sales.
+The chain quickly expanded to 65 stores in Ontario, but closed in 1982 due to declining sales.
 In these stores, little merchandise was displayed; customers made their selections from catalogues, and staff would retrieve the merchandise from storerooms.
 The HBC also acquired Freimans department stores in Ottawa and converted them to The Bay.

 In 1973, HBOG acquired a 35 per cent stake in Siebens Oil and Gas, and, in 1979, it divested that interest.
 In 1980, it bought a controlling interest in Roxy Petroleum.